 What to do if you suspect you have COVID-19?

 Most people with mild symptoms will recover on their own at home.
 Not everyone requires testing.
 The risk of severe illness and outcomes is higher for older adults and those with weakened immune systems and underlying medical conditions (diabetes, heart and lung disease).
-As of May 26, 2020 all residents who have at least one COVID-19 symptom, or are concerned that they have been exposed are encouraged to get assessed and tested at an Assessment Centre.
+All residents who have at least one COVID-19 symptom, or are concerned that they have been exposed are encouraged to get assessed and tested at an Assessment Centre.

 Symptoms range from mild (like the flu and other common respiratory infections) to severe.
 Common symptoms of COVID-19 include: